 Eugene fought cancer and is an above the knee amputee in his right leg and is missing part of his right lung as a result, but cancer didn't win.
-Eugene, 61, of Plains Township, Pennsylvania, stays active thanks to his Pride® Victory® 10 Mobility Scooter and Olympian Vehicle Lift.
+Eugene, 61, of Plains Township, Pennsylvania, stays active thanks to his Pride® Victory® 10 Mobility Scooter.

 "I really like my scooter," Eugene said.
 "It handles well, the turning radius is great, and it makes it easy for me to get around.
 My vehicle lift also works beautifully.
 It's so much easier for me to load my scooter into my truck and I can do it by myself.
 Both products give me a lot more mobility."

 A previous highway construction worker, Eugene is fully enjoying his retirement.
 In the spring and summer, Eugene can often be found fishing which he calls his "main sport."
 Other hobbies he takes pleasure in include hunting, picking blueberries, and taking trips to the Chesapeake Bay in Maryland so he can go crabbing.

 In true Italian spirit, Eugene is also a fan of authentic Italian sausage, which he makes at least once a week, and of gourmet Italian cheeses.

 "I make all kinds of prosciutto, lonza, and cappocolo and like to share with family and friends," Eugene said.

 Eugene's very favorite thing to do is spend time with his grandchildren.
 He and his wife, Ann, have three grown children and six granddaughters.

 "My granddaughters are into all kinds of sports and extracurricular activities, but I don't miss any of their events," Eugene said.
 "Whether they have a dance recital, soccer game, or are cheerleading, I don't miss a second of it."